 Town Center Improvement Project

-- Level Service Improvements: Resume the deferred maintenance by repairing the curbs, streets, and sidewalks, including the required improvements for handicapped accessibility and drainage upgrades
+- Repairing the curbs, streets, and sidewalks, including the required improvements for handicapped accessibility and drainage upgrades

-- The Master Plan: Reconfigure the location of the curbs and sidewalks to create more continuous and ample sidewalks, safer crosswalks, new open space, and traffic-calming strategies
+- Reconfiguring the location of the curbs and sidewalks to create more continuous and ample sidewalks, safer crosswalks, new open space, and traffic-calming strategies

-The Master Plan 'Plus', which included all of the features of the Master Plan as well as burying the utilities and removing the poles to allow for new trees to be planted along Boston Post Road between Colpitts Road and School Street was not approved by Special Town Meeting.
+- Removing the utility poles and overhead wires to allow for new trees to be planted along Boston Post Road between Colpitts Road and School Street

 The last time Weston residents invested in a major safety and beautification project for the Town Center was 1912 when Arthur Shurtleff, an important landscape architect, was hired to design the beautiful and historically significant Town Green.
 Catalyzed by the emerging “menace of the motorcar” and storm water issues in the low-lying area behind the old town hall, Mr. Shurtleff’s elegant solution was as much a place-making project as a technical response.
 (Read more about the Shurtleff plan on Utile’s blog).
 It’s been 104 years since that landmark achievement.